Prepare for the unexpected

 Did you know:

-- Country roads account for over half of all fatalities on Scotland’s roads.
+- Country roads account for over half of all fatalities on Scotland’s roads (58%).

-- In 2016, 789 people were killed or seriously injured on country roads – and two thirds of them were men.
+- Latest figures show that in a twelve month period, 686 people were killed or seriously injured whilst driving on country roads – two thirds of those people were men.

-- Half of all drivers killed or seriously injured on country roads are aged 22-49.
+- Almost half of all drivers killed or seriously injured on country roads are aged 22-49.

 Watch our film below and take a 360o driving experience for yourself: